tiagoscastro/tiagoscastro/README.md

 ## Hi there 👋

-My name is Tiago Castro and I am a Brazilian junior front-end developer, a lover of computers (and technology in general) since I was a child.
+My name is Tiago Castro and I am a Brazilian junior front-end developer.

 - 🔭 I’m currently working on a personal project
 - 🌱 I’m currently learning Next.js and Typescript